Store Hours

 Should I harden off my seedlings before planting them outside?

-Yes, for best results, if you raised plants indoors from seeds, harden them first before you transplant them.
-Hardening is the process of getting them used to the great outdoors.
+Yes, if you raised plants indoors from seeds in your own plant nursery, harden them before you transplant them.
+Hardening is the process of getting them used to the great outdoors and rain, sun, and temperature swings.
 It slows their growth until they're strong and ready to take off during a spring warm front.
 Hardening also makes your plants more resilient to a sudden cold snap.
-Read your seed packets or speak to a garden center associate for more information.
+Speak to a garden center associate or read your seed packets for more info on caring for your tender seedlings.

-Before you plant, make sure that it's warm enough outside, the soil is healthy, and your plant will have the right amount of sun.
-Check your seed packet to see if it likes partial sun, full sun, or shade, as well as what time of year it should be planted.
-Space your plants as described on the seed packet for best results so your plant babies have room to grow big and strong.
+Before you plant, make sure that the soil is healthy, your plant will have the right amount of sun, and it's warm enough outside.
+Check your seed envelope to see if it likes partial sun, full sun, or shade, as well as what time of year it should be planted.
+Space your plants as described for best results so your plant babies have room to grow big and strong.

 It's time to start thinking of spring.
-We're here to help you prepare for sprouts poking up, warmer temperatures, and fragrant breezes.
-Planting seeds indoors near a sunny window means you'll be ready to transplant young veggie plants and spring flowers when the ground thaws and the frosts are through.
-You might even want to directly sow organic seeds into the earth.
+Clean the shed and sweep out the gazebo to prepare for warmer temperatures, sprouts poking out of the ground, and fragrant breezes.
+Planting seeds indoors with grow lights means you'll be ready to transplant spring flowers and young veggie plants when the ground thaws and the frosts are through.
+You might even want to sow seeds directly into the earth.
+What better way to start than by exploring your favorite local plant nursery?

 Plant Hardiness Zones Explained

 For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
 You'll have good results with plants that have your zone number or less.
-In other words, a Zone 9 garden can support plants listed as Zones 1–9.
-The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
+In other words, a Zone 7 garden can support plants listed as Zones 1–7.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
 Always read your seed packet for details.
-If you start plants later than recommended, it's not ideal, but it should even out as time passes.
+If you start plants later than recommended, it's not ideal, but it will likely even out as time passes.

 Gardening in Your Growing Zone

-This area is in growing Zones 8 or 9, but it’s desert, so utilize greenhouses to grow vegetables and herbs.
-Native plants like cacti, succulents, and other hardy desert shrubs will easily grow outside.
-Other beloved garden vegetables love the heat, like peppers, cucumbers, squash, and tomatoes.
+This area is in growing Zones 8 or 9, but it's desert, so utilize greenhouses to grow vegetables and herbs.
+Native plants like succulents, cacti, and other hardy desert shrubs will easily grow outside.
+Other beloved garden vegetables love the heat, like tomatoes, squash, peppers, and cucumbers.
 If you start them indoors and carefully introduce them outdoors in the shade, you can enjoy raising vegetables even in a dry climate.
-However, many flowers are sensitive to that much heat and sun, so research to find varieties that can handle the weather before planting outdoors.
+However, many spring flowers are sensitive to that much sun and heat, so research to find varieties that can handle the weather before planting outdoors.

-An indoor garden of greenery is also lovely, so create an oasis within your home.
-A covered porch or sunroom is a great place to encourage plant growth, especially with pots and plant stands of all sizes.
-Your spring flower seed choices, whether they're annuals or perennials, can also often get an indoor start.
+An indoor garden of greenery might also be lovely, so create an oasis within your home.
+A covered porch or sunroom is a great place to encourage plant growth, especially with plant stands and pots of all sizes.
+Your spring flower seed choices, whether they're perennials or annuals, can also often get an indoor start.

 Start Seeds Indoors